GSA/catalog.data.gov/README.md

 ## Note on requirements

-The source of truth about package dependencies is managed with *poetry* kept in `requirements/pyproject.toml` and `requirements/poetry.lock`.
-The base OKFN Docker image we are using, though, doesn't know about *poetry*.
+The source of truth about package dependencies is managed with *pip* kept in `ckan/requirements.txt`.
+The base OKFN Docker image we are using, though, doesn't install all dependencies we need.
 We have modified our ckan image (`ckan/Dockerfile`) to install frozen requirements from `ckan/requirements.txt` at image build time to help ensure all developers are working with the same set of requirements.

-The Makefile target *update-dependencies* will use poetry to generate a new `poetry.lock` and update `ckan/requirements.txt`. _Note: Please be patient. poetry can take several minutes to re-generate a lock file (in once case even up to 17 minutes)._
+The Makefile target *update-dependencies* will use pip to generate a new `requirements.txt` and update `ckan/requirements.txt`.

     $ make update-dependencies

-To support sandbox installation via the ansible playbooks, there is a symbolic link `requirements-freeze.txt` that references `ckan/requirements.txt`.
+To support cloud.gov installation via normal python buildpack, there is a symbolic link `requirements.txt` that references `ckan/requirements.txt`.

 ### Adding new extensions in requirements